9 Species of Woodpeckers in Alabama

 Your greatest option for finding this species is in national wildlife refuges, national forests, and other federal preserves that can preserve and manage wide areas of land, as most of its natural habitat has been destroyed by logging.

-Some known nesting places may be prohibited due to the endangered status of the species.
+Some known nesting places may be prohibited due to the species’ endangered status.
 Therefore, bird watchers should adhere to these rules.

-However, the nesting and foraging locations of these birds are widely known in areas where public access is permitted.
+However, these birds’ nesting and foraging locations are widely known in areas where public access is permitted.

 A simple conversation with a ranger or manager of a visitor center will quickly put you in the right direction.

-If you find yourself in a vegetated area where it is difficult to see the pine trunks, you will likely not find any red-cockaded woodpecker there.
+If you find yourself in a vegetated area where it is difficult to see the pine trunks, you will likely not find any red-cockaded woodpecker.

-Instead, you should search for open stands of old pine trees with very little growth in the understory or subcanopy.
+Instead, you should search for open stands of old pine trees with little growth in the understory or sub-canopy.

 7. Yellow-bellied Sapsucker

-Yellow-bellied sapsucker is also among the different types of woodpeckers in Alabama.
+Yellow-bellied sapsuckers are also among the different types of woodpeckers in Alabama.
 They look sharp in barred black and white, with a red cap and (in males) throat.

 These birds sit still on tree trunks while feeding for extended periods.
 You can spot one by listening for its loud meowing cries or rhythmic banging.